vrtulka23/scinumtools/docs/source/dip/index.rst

      # energy = 4e-7 J

-- Explicit definition of parameter options and their validation
+- Explicit definition of parameter options and their properties

   .. code-block:: DIP